remimimimimi/pixi-build-backends/docs/index.md

 ### Debugging JSON-RPC

 You can find JSON version of your project model and requests/responses in the same directory alongside `recipe.yaml`.
-We store
+We store:

 - Project model: `project_mode.json`
 - Requests: `*_params.json`